 Good MorningStocks pulled back the prior week as near-term hurdles obscured the long-term view.
 The hurdles include tariffs, inflation, interest rates, and slowing earnings growth among S&P 500 companies.
 Even so, the long-term outlook is for earnings growth to be sustained through the end of 2026 or longer, driven by broadening economic strength.
 The risk is that the FOMC will have to revert to rate hikes and induce a recession to stave off inflation.

 This week's hurdles include earnings reports from the major retailers and a critical inflation read on Friday.
 The retail reports will likely show strength in Q4 but have weak guidance for 2025, aligning with Walmart's tepid outlook.
 The PCE price index will likely confirm that inflation is sticky, and the FOMC is unlikely to cut interest rates this year.
 The silver lining is that economic conditions, including labor markets, remain healthy and underpin an outlook for corporate earnings, cash flow, and capital return growth.
-Featured: Why Buffett and 100 members of Congress are Piling into this One Investment (Behind the Markets)
+Featured: Crypto Genius: Forget bitcoin – this will be so much bigger (Ad)

 |